AineshSootha/serverlessManager/README.md

 ## Using the tool

- - If you have a file called handlerFun1.js, it contains the function firstFun() which you would like to deploy.
+ - If you have a file called ***handlerFun1.js***, it contains the function firstFun() which you would like to deploy.
+ - Open a terminal window and navigate to the directory with the handler file.
  - Run serverless manager on your terminal:
 	 - `slsmanager`